hanabi/hanabi.github.io/docs/variant-specific.md

 - For example, in a Gray variant game:
   - Gray 2 and blue 1 are played on the stacks, Bob's hand is completely unclued.
   - Alice clues a critical blue 3 with a rank 3 clue on Cathy, who is currently *Loaded*.
   - Normally, Bob would assume it is an *Early Save*.
-But in this particular case, he knows that it is a *Loaded Play Clue* due to *The Always Loaded Principle*, and Cathy will assume that it is a *Loaded Play Clue* on gray 3.
+But in this particular case, he knows that it is a *Loaded Play Clue* due to *The Always Loaded Principle*.
+If Bob does nothing, Cathy will assume that it is a *Loaded Play Clue* on gray 3.
   - Bob plays his finesse position card and it successfully plays as blue 2.

 <br />